brendoncaulkins/xpert-planner/CONTRIBUTING.md

 1. Run `npm run json-server` to start the [json-server](https://www.npmjs.com/package/json-server) powered API.
 Data is stored in `src/assets/db.json`.
 1. Run `npm start` for the Angular dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 **NOTE:** Because Firebase is wired into the app even when not toggled on, the app will crash if the Firebase modules cannot latch into a real project.
 Make sure to add your own Firebase credentials in `src/environments/firebase.config.ts`.
 This will allow the app to run locally.
-You can find a sample file (`firebase.config.sample.ts`), and the format is identical to what firebase provides.
+A sample file is provided, and the format is identical to what firebase provides.

 ### Local Development (with Firebase)